denko-rb/denko/README.md

 ## Installation

-**Note:** On Windows you can follow the Mac/Linux instructions in WSL, but it isn't recommended.
-Serial (COM port) forwarding isn't working on WSL2, which means you can't communicate with the board.
-There are workarounds, and it might work on WSL1, but the [RubyInstaller for Windows](https://rubyinstaller.org/) and Arduino IDE are recommended instead.
-A Linux virtual machine with USB passthrough works too.
+**Note:** On Windows, you can follow the Mac/Linux instructions in WSL, but it isn't recommended.
+Serial (COM port) forwarding doesn't work reliably on WSL2, preventing communication with the board.
+While there are workarounds (and it might work on WSL1), we recommend using the [RubyInstaller for Windows](https://rubyinstaller.org/) with the Arduino IDE instead.
+Alternatively, a Linux virtual machine with USB passthrough also works.

 #### 1. Install the Gem